This article was originally published in 2014 so some of the information may be out of date.

 The team definitely followed some of the standard Snapchat best practices such as sharing brand centric content but they took it a step further with a special contest.
 As a part of their contest, they told users to take screenshots of the snaps that they send them, tweet them with the #RomeoMoments hashtag and be entered to win a special prize.

 Looking back at the contest results, there were hundreds of tweets sent and shared with that very hashtag showing screenshots of their dreamy cast.
 It was a perfect execution that led to both a stronger connection with their fans and the ability to have their fans become walking, talking billboards for their story.

 1. Visual Marketing is here to stay.
 Whether it’s Instagram, Snapchat or another network that takes the crown – We can all agree that visual marketing isn’t going anywhere anytime soon.

 2. While the pan is still hot, no one is going to ignore a Snapchat.
 If you send a snapchat to a customer who has added you to their friends list 99 times out of 100 they’re going to open that snapchat.
-If you’ve provided value in the pass – That number is very likely to move up to 100%.
+If you’ve provided value in the past – That number is very likely to move up to 100%.